-Management are often attributed common shares with associated vesting provisions and the use of preferred instruments to management is not common.
+Managers are often attributed common shares with associated vesting provisions and the use of preferred instruments in management equity is not common.

 8.3 Vesting/Leaver Provisions

 Good leaver/bad leaver provisions, which qualify the circumstances in which managers cease holding participations or directorships/employment positions in the target, are usually included in shareholders agreements regarding the target, entered into between management and the private equity sponsor.